 Form a depression or hole in the middle of the mix to pour your water into.

 This part isn’t required when using a machine concrete mixer because it does all the work for you.
 Once the Quikrete bag is poured into the tub or wheelbarrow, use your hand or a tool to make an indent in the mix.
 An indent makes pouring in your water and mixing the concrete a little easier.

 3. Measure The Water

-carefully measure out the amount of water you need.
-This isn’t something you should haphazardly.
+Carefully measure out the amount of water you need.
+This isn’t something you should rush.
 Other than the concrete itself, the most important part to creating strong concrete is water.
-You need just enough water to get good, thorough mix.
+You need just enough water to get a good, thorough mix.
+Both too much and too little water will weaken the concrete.
 Follow the instructions on your bag.
-But in most cases it’s 3 quarts of water for an lb. bag of Quikrete.
+In most cases 3 quarts of water are required for an 80 lb. bag of Quikrete.

 Any fresh water is typically fine to mix with concrete.
 It doesn’t matter if it’s from the tap, a hose or a well.
 Just don’t use salt water.
-The salt will weaken your concrete.
+Salt will weaken your concrete.

 The correct ratio of water to Quikrete mix is 3 quarts of water for each 80 pound bag.

 Pro Tip: Measure out your water the first time and then pour it into a 5 gallon bucket.
 Make a mark that will act as your fill line.
 This is a fast and easy way to always get the water right.
 For each 80 lb. bag of concrete you mix, simply fill your bucket to the fill line and pour it into your dry mix.